 You may alter certain parameters from the serial menu accessible over USB.
 This allows to easily change parameters such as the calibration values, toggle logging via USB or Bluetooth serial header, toggle Auto-Off function.
 Some of these changes are saved into memory (ex. calibration values), some are not (ex. toggle USB logging).
 Below is a sample screenshot of the menu and toggling of some options.

-CurrentRanger has a serial header that will output serial data in the following format when a HC-06 BT serial device is detected (detection is done during power-ON):
+While USB is probably the fastest logging option, CurrentRanger also has a serial header where you can connect a wireless HC-06 BT serial device, this header will output serial data in the following format when a is detected (detection is done during power-ON, see below):

 123E-x – followed by newline, where x is the range (3=mA, 6=uA, 9=nA).
 Example: 2345E-3 is scientific notation for 2345mA.

-The HC-06 Bluetooth module is recommended since it’s well supported and easy to use.
+The HC-06 Bluetooth module is recommended since it’s pretty commonly available and relatively easy to use.
 It usually comes set to 19200/115200 baud.
 The default CurrentRanger firmware serial header baud is set to 230400, so you need to match this baud in the HC-06 module using the AT command set (by issuing the AT+BAUD9 command), see this link for more details.

 It is reported that the new HC-06 modules (flashed June 2017 and later (get firmware version via AT+VERSION) have a different behavior: 9600baud default speed and both NL & CR are required.
 To change port speed issue command AT+UART:230400,0,0.